The Hidden Risks of Moldy Weed

 While there are methods touted to potentially salvage moldy weed, the safety and effectiveness of these techniques are questionable:

-In conclusion, while it's disheartening to dispose of weed that you've invested in, the risks associated with trying to salvage moldy weed make it clear that for the sake of your health and safety, disposal is the best option.
-Always prioritize health over salvage and stay informed about the best practices for preventing mold in your weed stash.
+Therefore, while it's disheartening to dispose of weed that you've invested in, the risks associated with trying to salvage moldy weed make it clear that for the sake of your health and safety, disposal is the best option.